 Use the Exercise 3b checklist to identify and record your functional skills.
 Exercises 3a and 3b are important steps in constructing your resume.
 You will use these completed worksheets in Step 5 to assist in constructing your resume.

 There are many sophisticated testing and assessment instruments used by career counselors to identify work interests.
 The Strong Interest Inventory and the Myers-Briggs Assessment are two of the tools for assessing career interests.
 Both these tools are accessible through the DOL/VETS transition assistance program.The O*Net Interest Profiler is another tool to help you explore your interests, found at www.mynextmove.org/explore/ip.

 If your self-assessment activities indicate that your abilities and skills are entrepreneurial, you may be best suited for self-employment.
 Many of the skills and personal qualities you may have acquired while in the service, such as patience, drive, perseverance, sacrifice, problem solving, and handling adversity, are well suited for becoming a successful entrepreneur.

-A highly recommended online course entitled “Entrepreneurship: Starting and Managing Your Business” is available at www.myownbusiness.org/course_sba.html.
-More websites to assist veterans in starting their own business are listed under “Additional Resources” below.
+Free online business courses are available at www.myownbusiness.org.
+For information on franchising, click the Franchise tab on the menu bar above.
+More websites to assist veterans in starting their own business are listed under "Additional Resources" to the right.

 Military-to-Civilian Skills Translator